LGBTQ culture in the Philippines: History

-Movements to promote the acceptance of the gays in Philippine society include, but are not limited to, the establishment of the Home of the Golden Gays by Justo Justo, the 1980 Women's Movement which focused on the lesbian struggle of Filipinas, the formation of The Lesbian Collective which was the first formal lesbian organization in the country, and the organization of the first LGBT Pride March in Asia and the Pacific on 26 June 1994 by Pro-Gay Philippines and Metropolitan Community Church Manila.
+Movements to promote the acceptance of gay people in Philippine society include, but are not limited to, the establishment of the Home for the Golden Gays by Justo Justo, the 1980 Women's Movement which focused on the lesbian struggle of Filipinas, the formation of The Lesbian Collective which was the first formal lesbian organization in the country, and the organization of the first LGBT Pride March in Asia and the Pacific on 26 June 1994 by Pro-Gay Philippines and Metropolitan Community Church Manila.
 The 1994 Pride March was organized in connection with the 25th commemoration of the Stonewall uprising in New York in 1969.
 Notable organizers were Murphy Red and Rev. Fr.
 Richard Mickley, then an MCC clergy, and now retired.
 There are, however, other individuals and groups who believe that the first pride march in the Philippines was in 1996.
 Beyond this, there have been numerous efforts to spread awareness of LGBT people.
 The community has become generally accepted in society, and has continued to initiate efforts that aim for greater acceptance, protection, and empowerment of its members.

 Representation in indigenous mythologies

-Prior to colonization, the Philippines was a polytheistic nation with several tribes worshipping different deities.
-Those mythologies included transgender gods and goddesses like Lakapati (or Ikapati), the goddess of fertility and good harvest, who was described as an androgynous, intersex, or transgender goddess.
+Prior to the introduction of Islam to the archipelago and the subsequent colonization by Spain and other European Christians, the region that would become the Philippines was inhabited largely by tribes and larger feudal states that practiced anito animism and Hindu-Buddhist polytheism.
+Those mythologies included hermaphrodite gods and goddesses like Lakapati (or Ikapati), the goddess of fertility and good harvest, who was described as an androgynous, intersex, or hermaphrodite goddess.
 Lakapati is a hermaphrodite and a major fertility deity in the Tagalog mythology.
 Her prowess on fertility covers not only human and divine fertility, but also the fertility of all other things such as wildlife, crops, trees, and plants.
 She is also the goddess of cultivated land.
 A prayer dedicated to Lakapati was recited by children when sowing seeds: "Lakapati, pakanin mo yaring alipin mo; huwag mong gutumin" ("Lakapati, feed this thy slave; let him not hunger").

+In Waray mythology, the supreme creator deity has both female and male aspects.
+Usually spoken of in her female aspect, Malaon ("the ancient one"), she was regarded as a more sympathetic deity of justice and equality.
+However, her male aspect, Makapatag (literally "the leveler"), is regarded as a destructive deity of punishment and vengeance.
+She was also a major deity (usually of creation, the sky, or agriculture) for most other Visayan groups, usually under the name Laon or Laonsina.